57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![ERC-4337-overview.png](./ERC-4337-invocation-flow.png)

-## The Advantages of Account Abstraction
+## Advantages of Account Abstraction
 Account Abstraction is similar to a Contract Account with the characteristics of an EOA (Externally Owned Account).
 It allows transactions and accounts to be decoupled from the underlying layer and become the role of high-level smart contracts.